Endoscopy in Crohn Disease (cont.)

-The results of endoscopic tests are useful only if you follow your doctor’s instructions to prepare before the test.
+The results of endoscopic tests are useful only if the patient follow their doctor's instructions to prepare before the test.
 The preparations involve clearing as much stool and food residue out of the digestive tract as possible, since this material can hide signs of disease.
-The “bowel prep” regimen varies slightly among the different tests.
+The "bowel prep" regimen varies slightly among the different tests.

 Endoscopy is a very safe procedure.
 Like all procedures, however, it carries some risks.
 Complications are very rare, but they can be serious.
 The instrument can cause a small hole in the intestinal wall.
 This is called perforation.
 The risk of this is less than 1 in 1000.
 Other risks are bleeding and infection.

-Before the test, you will be asked to read and sign an informed consent.
-Make sure you understand why the test is necessary and what the risks are.
-Ask your doctor if you have any questions.
+Before the test, patients will be asked to read and sign an informed consent.
+Patients should make sure they understand why the test is necessary and what the risks are.
+Ask the doctor if there are any questions.

 While endoscopy is not usually painful, it can be uncomfortable, and many people feel apprehensive.
-If you are having an EGD, ERCP, or colonoscopy, you will probably be given a pain medication and a sedative to relax you for the procedure.
-You should arrange for someone else to pick you up and drive you home after the test.
+If a patient is having an EGD, ERCP, or colonoscopy, they will probably be given a pain medication and a sedative to relax for the procedure.
+Patients should arrange for someone else to pick them up and drive them home after the test.
 Sigmoidoscopy is a limited test and does not usually require sedation.

-During the test, you will lie down on an adjustable stretcher.
-Your position will depend on which test you are having and the techniques of the doctor performing the test.
-If you are sedated, your blood pressure and blood oxygen will be monitored.
+During the test, the patient will lie down on an adjustable stretcher.
+The position will depend on the test being performed, and the techniques of the doctor performing the test.
+If the patient is sedated, your blood pressure and blood oxygen will be monitored.

-The procedure will take anywhere from about 10 to about 30 minutes, depending on which test you are having.
-If you have been sedated, you will be taken to a recovery room and monitored by nurses until you are alert enough to leave.
+The procedure will take anywhere from about 10 to about 30 minutes, depending on the test being performed.
+If the patient has been sedated, they will be taken to a recovery room and monitored by nurses until they are alert enough to leave.

 Must Read Articles Related to Endoscopy in Crohn Disease